VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 ## Writing data

-Data can be written by:
+Data can be written to VictoriaMetrics in the following ways:

 * [DataDog agent](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-send-data-from-datadog-agent)
 * [InfluxDB-compatible agents such as Telegraf](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf)